aliencube/open-chat-playground/docs/hugging-face.md

         --connector-type HuggingFace
     ```

-    Optionally, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), make sure you've already downloaded the model by running the `ollama pull hf.co/microsoft/phi-4-gguf` command.
+    Alternatively, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), make sure you've already downloaded the model by running the `ollama pull hf.co/microsoft/phi-4-gguf` command.

     ```bash
     # bash/zsh - From locally built container with custom model